Also known as Chickpeas, Chanas are very good sources of minerals and vitamins.

 Others get their protein fill from meat and other animal products; however, grams, especially chana, are the best for vegetarians.

-Health benefiting properties of Chana or Chickpeas:
+Health benefiting properties of Chana:

 According to Nutrition Data, Chana contains carbohydrates (starch, sugar and fibres), proteins, healthy fatty acids, Vitamins: A, C, D, E, K Thiamin, Riboflavin, Niacin, B6, Folate, B12, Pantothenic Acid, Choline, Betaine; Minerals: Calcium, Iron, Magnesium, Phosphorus, Potassium, Sodium, Zinc, Copper, Manganese, Selenium; and Amino Acids as well.